ParadoxGameConverters/Fronter/README.md

 ### Mod move after conversion

 Fronter will attempt to move "\[output_name\].mod" and "\[output_name\]/" folder (or "\[SaveGame\].mod" and "\[SaveGame\]/" in case output_name was not set) from "\[converterFolder\]/output/" subdirectory to "\[targetGameModPath\]/".

+In case of Vic3 and newer games that don't have a .mod file, Fronter detects the presence of \[output_name\]/.metadata/ folder and won't try to move any .mod files (even if they exist by accident).

 Success will undoubtedly vary of the amount of effort invested in this program.